Frequently Asked Questions

 A. It is expected to take 12-24 months.
 The Tennis Coalition is working with the SFRPD to develop solutions during that time to make playing at other sites (e.g., public parks) easier as well as exploring an online court reservation system.
 Stay tuned!

-A. The Tennis Coalition hopes there will be lights, which will allow for more hours of court time and to serve those who are not able to play during the day.
+A. There will be focused, tennis-specific lighting which will allow for over 28,000 more hours of court time and to serve those who are not able to play during the day.

-Security at night was raised as an issue and that will definitely be addressed as part of a lighting plan.
+Security at night was raised as an issue and is also being addressed as part of the lighting plan.

-A. At the moment, the entire renovation project is projected to cost about $20-22 million.
+A. At the moment, the entire renovation project is estimated to cost about $26.3 million.
 That budget will be finalized once there are bids in from contractors.
-Construction and associated costs make up most of the cost.
+Court and hardscape construction, utilities, building construction and their associated costs make up the majority of the budget.

-A. This is a gift to the city and the Tennis Coalition plans to raise funds from private sources and the SF Recreation & Parks department.
+A. This is a gift to the city of San Francisco.
+The Tennis Coalition SF (fiscally sponsored by the SF Parks Alliance) plans to raise the majority of funds from foundations, grants and individual donors.